ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/Gravitor Psycasts.md

 	- [[Gravity Well]] (10, 44)
 ## Miscasts
 - Level 1 Miscast - Loss of Gravity
 	- You cannot be affected by any gravitational force for the next 2 turns.
-You cannot move except by grabbing nearby objects and pulling yourself with them.
+You are [[Immobilized]] except by grabbing nearby objects and pulling yourself with them.
 - Level 2 Miscast - Gravitational Vortex
 	- You create a strong gravitational force, all creatures within 25ft of you must make a Constitution saving throw.
 On a failure, they are pulled to you.
 On a success, nothing happens.
 ## Crosspath Psycasts